jakubDoka/TWS-plugin/README.md

 ### Bugs

-This plugin is far from done and can contain some bugs, if you find some please report them in issues.
+This plugin is far from done and can contain some bugs, if you find some please report them in [here](https://github.com/jakubDoka/TWS-plugin/issues/new).
 The best way to report bug is explanation of how to recreate it.